 Before I became PTA President, I had no idea how helpful my previous PTA experience would be.
 Serving in a variety of roles is the perfect training ground.
 Becoming familiar with the ins and outs of committees and responsibilities will equip you to fulfill your role as PTA or PTO President.
 It also will give you and others confidence in your leadership ability.

 I began my PTA experience by serving on a committee or two, then switched to different positions as the years went on.
 When I was finally elected to serve as PTA President, I felt much more confident going in.
 If you didn’t get the chance to serve in another role, you could always call up someone who did and pick their brain.

 7. Volunteer Coordinating 101: Be specific, NEVER turn down a volunteer, and NEVER forget to say thank you

-My PTA experience has taught me so much and I am eternally grateful for the opportunities that it has afforded me.
-If this is your first year as PTA President, these seven principles are sure to set you up for success.
+My PTA experience has taught me so much, and I am eternally grateful for the opportunities that it has afforded me.
+If this is your first year as PTA President and you want to define what is the purpose of PTA in schools, these seven principles are sure to set you up for success.